Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Econometric Framework

-The first coefficient, $\beta_{OLS}^{c}$, is the OLS coefficient with the IV weight on covariates, while the second, $\beta_{OLS}^{c\ell}$, is the OLS coefficient with the IV weight on both the covariates and treatment levels.
-The IV-weighted OLS coefficients are always well-defined because $\omega_{IV}(w)>0$ implies $\omega_{OLS}(w)>0$ and $\lambda_{IV}(x|w)>0$ implies $\lambda_{OLS}(x|w)>0$. \footnote{The converses of these statements are not true.
-If the instrument has no variation given some covariates $W=w$, no impact on the treatment given some $w$, or no impact on the treatment at some treatment level $X=x$, the IV weight is zero at $(x,w)$ even with the positive OLS weight.
-This makes the ``OLS-weighted IV'' coefficients less practical, even though they can also be used for the decomposition in theory.}

-Using these IV-weighted OLS coefficients, the linear IV--OLS coefficient gap can be decomposed into three components:
+The weighted-average interpretation of the IV and OLS coefficients in Theorems \ref{Thm:Interpret}--\ref{Thm:avgx_w} motivates the decomposition of the IV--OLS coefficient gap $\beta_{IV}-\beta_{OLS}$.
+I decompose the gap into the following three components.

-The first component of the decomposition corresponds to how differently the IV and OLS coefficients put weights on the covariates.
-The second component captures how differently the IV and OLS coefficients put weights on the treatment levels, conditional on the covariates.
-The third component captures the difference between the IV- and OLS-identified marginal effects, which is caused by the endogeneity of the treatment as implied by (\ref{eq:megap}).
+The first component, $\Delta_{CW}$, which I call ``the covariate weight difference,'' corresponds to how differently the IV and OLS coefficients place weights on the covariates.
+The second component, $\Delta_{TW}$, which I call ``the treatment-level weight difference,'' captures how differently the IV and OLS coefficients place weights on the treatment levels, conditional on the covariates.
+The third component, $\Delta_{ME}$, which I refer to as ``the endogeneity bias'' or ``the marginal effect difference,'' captures the difference between the IV- and OLS-identified marginal effects, which arises from the endogeneity of the treatment as in (\ref{eq:m-g}).
+The sum of the three components is the IV--OLS gap, i.e., $\beta_{IV}-\beta_{OLS}=\Delta_{CW}+\Delta_{TW}+\Delta_{ME}$.